Acknowledging Roots To Move Ahead: Black British Music in transition

 Different styles will emerge, offshoots will be influenced by newer ideas and ways of crafting but these are now foundational, legacy sounds from which all others sprout from.
 Drill, UK rap and afroswing, which are each sonically and stylistically distinguishable from grime, wouldn’t exist in their current forms without the latter providing those roots.
 Grime makes for a perfect barometer when assessing the current state of contemporary Black British music as evolutions that take place often trickle down into these three genres.

 In 2018, I wrote about the emergence of ‘afroswing’ and forecasted that for it to continue growing as its own identifiable sound, there needed to be cultural practices and totems it could root itself in.
 The term ‘afroswing’ has been divisive since its inception when the sound rose to popularity between 2016-19 through tracks such as NSG’s ‘Options’ and J Hus’ ‘Did You See’, representing a blend of rap, R&B, afrobeats and dancehall.
-At the time, it spoke to a utopic representation of how young musicians were being influenced by the sounds that they grew up listening to, particularly in the UK, West Africa and Carribean.
+At the time, it spoke to a utopic representation of how young musicians were being influenced by the sounds that they grew up listening to, particularly in the UK, West Africa and Caribbean.
 This period provided belief that contemporary Black British music had risen to prominence because of the few songs that were charting and dominating radio play.

 Then the pandemic happened.
 It was a hard factory reset in regards to how people engaged with music, which had fundamentally been impacted by the inability to enjoy it in communal and third spaces.
 What the pandemic did allow for was meaningful interactions and engagement with music beyond the daily rituals we have.
 What would be our go-to listens when we’re not on a 1-hour commute or needing music to work to?
 For many, the pandemic allowed people to spend meaningful time with music they have already discovered or had yet to.
 It’s not as straightforward to say that contemporary Black British music is flourishing six years on from when TRENCH first published my piece.